bbcawodu/careadvisors-backend/README.md

     - Array corresponding to the "Data" key will be empty.

+### Pokitdok Trading Partner Retrieval API.
+- To retrieve parsed trading partner data from pokitdok, submit a GET request to http://picbackend.herokuapp.com/v1/eligibility with the following optional parameter: "partnerid"
+    - "partnerid" corresponds to the partner id provided by pokitdok for a given trading partner.
+        - If this parameter is provided, results will contain valid search parameters for eligibility checks.

+- The response for requests WITHOUT partnerid provided will be a JSON document with the following format:
+    ```
+    {
+        "Status": {
+                    "Version": Integer,
+                    "Error Code": Integer,
+                    "Errors": Array
+                  }
+        "Data": {
+                    {
+                    "enrollment_required": [],
+                    "restricted_transactions": [
+                    "837"
+                    ],
+                    "supported_transactions": [
+                    "837"
+                    ],
+                    "name": "8th District Electrical Benefit Fund",
+                    "is_enabled": true,
+                    "id": "8th_district_electrical"
+                    },
+                    {
+                    "enrollment_required": [],
+                    "restricted_transactions": [
+                    "837"
+                    ],
+                    "supported_transactions": [
+                    "837",
+                    "270"
+                    ],
+                    "name": "AARP Medicare Complete",
+                    "is_enabled": true,
+                    "id": "aarp_medicare_complete"
+                    },
+    }
+    ```

+- The response for requests WITH partnerid provided will be a JSON document with the following format:
+    ```
+    {
+        "Status": {
+                    "Version": Integer,
+                    "Error Code": Integer,
+                    "Errors": Array
+                  }
+        "Data": {
+                    {
+                    "enrollment_required": [],
+                    "restricted_transactions": [
+                    "837"
+                    ],
+                    "supported_transactions": [
+                    "837"
+                    ],
+                    "name": "8th District Electrical Benefit Fund",
+                    "is_enabled": true,
+                    "id": "8th_district_electrical"
+                    }
+    }
+    ```

 ### Pokitdok Eligibility Retrieval API.
 - To retrieve parsed eligibility data from pokitdok for a consumer, submit a POST request to http://picbackend.herokuapp.com/v1/eligibility The POST data a JSON document using the following template: